Changes Aren’t Permanent…

 Until late 2019.

-As COVID grabbed the world’s attention – and there was much speculation and uncertainty about how it spread – I decided that despite being careful about sanitation, sticking my fingers in my eyes twice a day every day was a risk I could easily eliminate.
+As COVID grabbed the world’s attention – and there was much speculation and uncertainty about how it spread – I decided that despite being careful about sanitization, sticking my fingers in my eyes twice a day every day was a risk I could easily eliminate.

 By the time I considered switching back to contacts, two things had happened.
 First, my old contacts had passed their expiry date and I’d chucked them out.
 Second, and more importantly, I had gotten my first set of progressive focus glasses.